PaganiPerry/VDC-Apollo.io-API/README.md

 First, locate to the "settings" icon in the bottom left hand corner and click on it.
 ![image](https://github.com/user-attachments/assets/86c8af5e-b063-49dc-ae78-3e85282e128f)

-Navigate to the "Integrations" tab by either searching API in the search bar or by simply navigating to the integrations tab.
+Below: Navigate to the "Integrations" tab by either searching API in the search bar or by simply navigating to the integrations tab.
 ![image](https://github.com/user-attachments/assets/2e62333e-a019-40df-b353-e66bf5b21459)

-Once you're in the integrations tab, navgiate to the API tab and click on it.
+Below: Once you're in the integrations tab, navgiate to the API tab and click on it.
 ![image](https://github.com/user-attachments/assets/59f2b902-f573-4d22-8d47-dc9f43cbc475)

-Navigate to the "usage" tab and there you'll be able to track how many calls you have.
+Below: Navigate to the "usage" tab and there you'll be able to track how many calls you have.
 ![image](https://github.com/user-attachments/assets/8c218240-f911-4a03-a9d2-495acce6c3ec)